Wael1122/waa/Installation.md

 ## Debian

-### Unstable
+### Stretch / Sid (Unstable)

-Neofetch is in Debian Unstable/Stretch's official repositories.
+Neofetch is in Debian Stretch/Sid's official repositories.

 1. Update repositories
     - `sudo apt-get update`
 2. Install the package
     - `sudo apt-get install neofetch`

+NOTE: Debian `stretch` repo only contains version 2.0.2, use the third-party repo to update it to the latest version.

 ### All other versions